 In most cases, you must file an appeal with us before requesting an IMR.
-See page 177 for information, about our Level 1 appeal process.
+Refer to page 174 for information, about our Level 1 appeal process.
 If you disagree with our decision, you can file a complaint with the DMHC or ask the DMHC Help Center for an IMR.